Colonia La Cuarta Transformación: Request for consultation, protests and legal issues

 On 8 January 2025, the residents removed the street signs, stating that they had not been consulted about the name changes.
 Only the street signs for Moneda and De las Flores remained in place.
 They also reported that when attempting to pay for services such as water and property taxes, they were asked to change their addresses to proceed.
 Police officers tried to stop the removals using tear gas, but the neighbors repelled them by throwing stones.
 Later, they blocked the Vía José López Portillo and threatened to close the Federal Highway 57.

 Following discussions between residents and state authorities, an agreement was reached to temporarily suspend the change of nomenclature, accept tax payments without requiring a change of address, and submit the issue to a popular consultation.
 On 12 January, the neighbors held an assembly where they voted by a show of hands against renaming the neighborhood.
 However, days later, Castro Fernández both the idea of holding a consultation and the possibility of reverting the updated names.
 The municipal government also announced that would press charges for potential crimes including damage, invasion, and assault, charges related to the removal of the street signs, the alleged assault of municipal police officers, and alleged squatting of municipal land.

 On 20 January, a judge granted a writ of amparo to halt any changes to the street names temporarily.
 The following day, residents protested outside the state government palace in Toluca, bringing the removed signs with them.
 As part of their protest, residents also composed a corrido—a traditional folk song—to voice their opposition.

+In March 2026, residents protested by symbolically renaming it Colonia Transformación de Cuarta (English: Fourth-class Transformation), and installing street signs referencing political controversies associated with Morena, including "Narcoestado" (Narco-state), "Desfalco Segalmex" (Segalmex scandal), "Huachicol Fiscal" (a fuel-tax fraud), or "Cártel de la Barredora" (La Barredora Cartel).